Computing Technology for Math Excellence Logo

 Planning

-Planning a project requires knowing what you have available with which to work, including a budget and timeline.
+Planning a project includes not just having an idea, but knowing what resources you have available with which to work, your budget and timeline for completing the project.
+It also includes knowing what hardware and software you will need and that everything works.
 In addition to hardware for capturing images and sound (e.g., flatbed scanner, digital camera for still images and/or video, microphone), you will need software for video, audio, and image editing, and an authoring tool for your project.
+Images might be clip art, photographs, graphs, drawings, and maps, for example.
 Paint and draw programs can be used to create and manipulate graphics.
 Students might capture their own images with digital cameras.
-They might scan their paintings and drawings for use in projects, or use clip art from the Web or from purchased CD clip art collections.
-They might even scan images from their coloring books.
+They might scan their paintings and drawings for use in projects, or use clip art from the Web or from purchased clip art collections.
+They might even scan images from their books.
+To provide interactivity, plan for features such as buttons and hyperlinks to help users navigate as they wish.

 You should begin by listing hardware and software in your classroom and/or personal system for creating multimedia products.
 Include items relating to contact information to people who might provide technical assistance.
 Add tutorials and manuals that you have available and their locations.
 Identify minimum systems requirements for the development of a multimedia project, and where you might find resources to upgrade your system, if needed.

 In the planning phase, your team should also brainstorm project ideas, and then select one idea of merit that would be suitable for development within your classroom.
 One project idea for a math classroom is to have students develop a computer assisted learning module for a topic they are studying, which might be used to teach others.
+They might create a slide show, a Web site, or a short video.
 Describe the project in 50 words or less, which helps you to focus the scope and content of a project that you might actually accomplish within a specific time frame.
 Now is also the time to gather potential subject matter resources and image/audio/video resources.
 These might include Web sites gathered from Internet searches.

 Design

 Storyboards are visual representations of what will be included on a screen.
 There is no single way to create a storyboard, but one should be created for each screen and include thumbnail sketches and placement of all visuals (e.g., photos, clip art, videos) and corresponding text.
 Storyboards should include associated audio scripts that will eventually be recorded.
+Both written and audio scripts might take multiple drafts.
 Include identifying information, such as a title, date, version number and the storyboard sheet identifying number (like a page number).
 Each storyboard should also include the filenames of specific audio, video, and graphic files that will be used, programming instructions and notes to the developer, and branching information (Beyer, 2005; Lee, Chamers, & Ely, 2005).
-Beyer suggests using filenames that describe the content of the file, rather than using numbers, because this makes searching for files easier.
+Beyer suggested using filenames that describe the content of the file, rather than using numbers, because this makes searching for files easier.

-Seek permission from authors of copyrighted material that you might wish to incorporate in the project.
-David Warlick (http://www.landmark-project.com) of Landmarks for Schools has simple to use Permission Templates for this purpose, which will automatically go to the author or web master of the site you wish to use in instruction or for a school project.
+Using images/audio/video resources that are copyrighted might require permission from the developer.
+So, seek permission from authors of copyrighted material that you might wish to incorporate in the project.
+David Warlick of Landmarks for Schools has simple to use Permission Templates for this purpose, which will automatically go to the author or web master of the site you wish to use in instruction or for a school project.

 Development